Summer Activity for Our New Year 7 Students 2024-2025

 Biography: an account of someone's life written by someone else.

-Cacophony: Mixture of sounds.
+Cacophony: mixture of sounds.

-Continental drift: The theory that there is slow movement of the Earth's continents towards and away from each other.
+Continental drift: the theory that there is slow movement of the Earth's continents towards and away from each other.

 Continents: a very large area of land, such as Africa or Asia, that consists of several countries